 How do we get started?

 You can contact me by email, text or telephone.
-If I am not able to answer the phone please leave a message and I'll return your call.
+If I am not able to answer the phone please leave a message and I'll return your call as soon as I can.
 I offer a free 15/20 minute initial phone call at a mutually convenient time so we can begin to get a feel for each other.
 During this phone call I find it can be useful if you share a brief outline of what has led you to seek counselling at this time.
-You can also ask any questions you may have about the process.
-We would endeavour to set up an initial assessment session during this call.
+You can also ask any questions you may have.
+We would also try to set up an initial assessment session during this call.

 What can I expect in our first session?